univention/univention-corporate-server/management/univention-web/docs/development_of_dojo_based_web_interfaces.md

 The source code for the frontend files can be found here:
 [univention-server-overview](https://git.knut.univention.de/univention/ucs/-/tree/5.0-6/management/univention-server-overview/www?ref_type=heads).

-To develop the system setup frontend you can just copy changes under `univention-server-overview/www/` to `/var/www/univention/server-overview` on your UCS system.
+To develop the server-overview frontend you can just copy changes under `univention-server-overview/www/` to `/var/www/univention/server-overview` on your UCS system.